Going Out With Friends? 5 Ways to Sanitize Yourself When You Get Home

 You haven’t eaten with your friends for a while so you owe it to yourself and to them to keep your breath in check.
-You owe it to yourself, too, since breathing stale breath under your mask isn’t exactly a pleasant experience. closeup All Around Fresh Cool Mint Toothpaste gives 12 hours of fresh breath because you know you’re going to be chatting all night.
+You owe it to yourself, too, since breathing stale breath under your mask isn’t exactly a pleasant experience.
+Get fresh breath for 12 hours with closeup All Around Fresh Cool Mint Toothpaste.
+After all, you know you’re going to be chatting all night.

 Launder Your Clothes, Stat

 In the old days, going out with friends was a regular Friday-night occurrence.
 These days, it’s an event that requires some careful style preparation.
 How long has it been since you wore pants and heels?
 Regardless of what you wear, be more meticulous about your laundry.
 Don’t linger in the clothes you wear outside.
 According to a 2020 study in The Lancet, viruses can stick to fabric for up to a day.